(MAY) Marriage at Versailles of 14-year-old Marie Antoinette and 15-year-old Crown Prince.

-(JANUARY) Marie Antoinette tells ambassador Mercy that “fears her husband’s apathy.”
-[Quotes from author’s translation of secret correspondence between Marie Antoinette, mother empress Maria Theresa and Mercy.]
+(JANUARY) Marie Antoinette tells Ambassador Mercy that “fears her husband’s apathy.”
+[Quotes from author’s translation of secret correspondence between Marie Antoinette, her mother Empress Maria Theresa and Mercy, between 1770 and 1780.]

 (JANUARY) Fersen has long conversation with Marie Antoinette at Opera Ball.
 Noticed by courtiers – Marie Antoinette has fallen in love!
 Leads to gossip at vindictive court of Versailles, as a result.

 (MAY) Louis XV dies.
-Fersen leaves France, after Swedish ambassador tells him to do the honourable thing – as people are still gossiping about the way Marie Antoinette seemed smitten with him.
+Fersen leaves France, after Swedish Ambassador tells him to do the honorable thing – as people are still gossiping about the way Marie Antoinette seemed smitten with him.

-(AUGUST) Maria Theresa shocked at “atrocious” libel about new queen, Marie Antoinette.
-New king, Louis XVI amused at the libel.
+(AUGUST) Maria Theresa shocked at “atrocious” libel about new Queen, Marie Antoinette.
+New King, Louis XVI amused at the libel.
 Marie Antoinette upset at it.
 Written by venomous ex-minister.
+Louis does not punish author.

 (JANUARY) Queen buying expensive diamonds.

-(OCTOBER) Maria Theresa writes – “I pity my daughter.”
+(OCTOBER) Maria Theresa writes to Mercy – “I pity my daughter.”

 (JANUARY) Queen’s debts huge.
 King agrees to help pay them.
 Queen not paying off debts.

-(JUNE) Widower Joseph, who usually liked scolding Marie Antoinette, writes to his brother – “Queen truly honourable and virtuous, and living a respectable life.”
-Gives the lie to those who claim Marie Antoinette had taken lover by this time.
+(JUNE) Widower Joseph, who usually liked scolding Marie Antoinette, writes to his brother: “Queen truly honorable and virtuous, and living a respectable life.”
+Gives the lie to those who claim Marie Antoinette had taken a lover by this time.
 Also: “With my sister I found a sweetness of life which I had renounced, but for which I see I still retain a liking.”
 Maria Theresa writes to Marie Antoinette – “Hopes of pregnancy at last.
 Angers me, because having children means everything to you.”

 (SPRING) Queen finally pregnant again.
 “I feel it’s just a dream.
 But the dream has not ended.”